Menu

 National Records

 The athlete must be a member of USAA and holding a US passport.
 The athlete may not have competed under the passport of another nation for twelve months prior to the record attempt.
+During competitions, no penalties are allowed for a national record to be recognized.
+However, timing or start penalties may be allowed.
+At this time, there is no fee associated with national records.
+Please contact USAA if there is a question.

 No announcement is required prior to the record attempt.